RandomTester0/guides/Windows Install.md

 # Windows 11 Installation Guide

-This guide walks you through the process of installing Windows 11 on your computer.
+This guide walks you through the process of (re)installing Windows 11 on your computer.
 Follow the steps below for a clean installation.

+## For this guide, you will need

+- A USB flash drive with at least **8 GB** of storage (this will be used to create the Windows installation media).
+- A working Windows computer to download Windows 11 and create the installation USB.
+This can be the one you will be reinstalling windows on, or another if an OS hasn't been installed on that one yet or is not working correctly.
+- An internet connection (for downloading Windows and drivers).
+- Your PC where you want to install Windows 11.

+---

 # Table of Contents